Nuxfonics/nuxfonics/README.md

 # Nuxfonics

-Practical everyday use phonetic encoding system for global real-world languages, using the standard QWERTY keyboard.
+Practical everyday use phonetic encoding system for global real-world languages, using the standard 26 letter QWERTY keyboard.

 ---